ArturoDent/jump-and-select/README.md

 ## Release Notes

-* 0.0.1 &emsp;  Initial release of `jump-and-select` extension.

-* 0.0.2 &emsp;  Change behavior of go to previous character, put cursor before the character.

 * 0.0.41&emsp;Added setting to restrict movement/selection to current line or full document.
 &emsp;&emsp; &emsp; Added setting to move/select before or after the chosen character.
 &emsp;&emsp; &emsp; Separated settings to put cursor before/after the chosen character for both forward/backward.